Time needed: 25 minutes.

 Not all locations are created equal in terms of ease of access, privacy and cost.
 You can usually only pick two.

 For example: a jaw dropping view right off a highway, or a short 30 minute hike from a parking lot won’t be a great option for those who value privacy.
 It will be packed, likely from sun up to sundown.
-It’ll also likely be extremely chaotic with people literally lined up for the same shot.
-This is alright for a quick detour or photo-op, but not recommended for a commitment ceremony or vows.
+People might literally be lined up for the same shot.
+This is alright for a quick detour or photo-op, but I don’t recommend it for a commitment ceremony or vows.

-For the physically fit and adventurous, I’ve got good news: those willing and able to put in work can give up ease of access for STUNNING views at no cost.
+Lastly, for the physically fit and adventurous, I’ve got good news.
+If you‘re willing and able to put in the work, you can get to remote locations at no cost.
 For those who like to hike, welcome to the backwoods!
-You’re likely to be the only ones around and this is such a fun way to explore and spend the day looking for a vow ceremony location.
+You’re likely to be the only ones around.

 Even better news?
-An all day or 2 day elopement can incorporate all 3, making for an incredibly diverse elopement experience that few can compare with!
+An all day or 2 day elopement can incorporate all 3, making for an incredibly diverse elopement experience.

 When choosing an elopement location, it’s super important to think about your timeline.
 For full day and 2 day elopement timelines, there is much more flexibility.
 However, with only 6-8 hours, you’ll find you need a location with a lot to see in a small area.
 Driving an hour or more between locations won’t be possible.
-In very mountainous or rural areas, this can be an issue if there are two or more spots you want to explore on a limited clock.
+In very mountainous areas, remember drive time tends to be longer because of the winding and steep roads.

-Island locations or archipelagos (think Hawaii, Mallorca, Iceland, Faroe Islands, Sardinia etc.) can have a lot of different geography packed into a relatively small geographical area.
-Keep that in mind when thinking about the kinds of stops you want to make!
+Island locations and archipelagos (think Azores, Madeira, Faroe Islands, Sardinia etc.) have a lot of different geography packed into small geographical areas.
+They can be great options if you like to see a lot in a limited time frame.

 Choosing an adventurous wedding is like charting unknown territory.
 Most likely, no one you know has done something similar, and the logistics and planning can feel overwhelming.